va3wam/hexBot/README.md

 # HexaBot

 This repository contains the Arduino source code that runs on an embedded processor at the heart of the six legged robot we call HexaBot.
+The goals of this project can be found [here](goals.md).

 ## Getting Started